Frequently asked questions

 Existing account: Complete and return the Brokerage Incoming Account Transfer form along with a copy of a recent account statement, dated within the previous six months.New account:

-- Open your account online.
+- Open your account online, if you don't already have one.
 There is a transfer form included in the new account process.

 To transfer mutual funds into your TIAA Brokerage account, please complete the Brokerage Incoming Account Transfer form.
 You can transfer directly from a mutual fund company or from another brokerage account depending on the delivering account type and your account type at TIAA Brokerage.
 Transfer fees may apply.